TimTaylor/duckplyr-benchmarks/README.md

+# Overview

 Repository contains code to benchmark duckplyr and data.table.

-Based on the examples at https://github.com/Tmonster/duckplyr_demo
+It is based on the the examples from https://github.com/Tmonster/duckplyr_demo.

-# Running
+## Running

-- Clone repository.
+- Clone this repository.
 - Edit the `MONTHS` and `REPS` variables at the top of the Makefile.
     - `MONTHS` represents how many months (1-12) of data you want to include.
     - `REPS` is the number of repetitions of each benchmark to perform.
 If